particle-iot/docs/src/content/reference/device-os/firmware.md

 ### Controlling OTA Availability

 This feature allows the application developer to control when the device is available for firmware updates.
 This affects both over-the-air (OTA) and over-the-wire (OTW) updates.
+OTA availability also affects both _single device OTA_ (flashing a single device) and _fleet-wide OTA_ (deploying a firmware update to many devices in a Product).

 Firmware updates are enabled by default when the device starts up after a deep sleep or system reset.
 Applications may choose to disable firmware updates during critical periods by calling the `System.disableUpdates()` function and then enabling them again with `System.enableUpdates()`.